smithmicro/jmeter-ecs/README.md

 ```

 ### Volumes
-This image has 3 volumes:
+The `lucy` container uses 3 volumes:
 * `/plans` - mapped into the orchestrator to provide the input JMX files
 * `/keys` - mapped into the orchestrator to provide the PEM file
 * `/logs` - mapped into the orchestrator to provide the output jmeter.log and results.jtl

 ## Local Testing with Docker Compose
-The included docker-compose.yml file allows for local testing of the Gru and Minion nodes without incurring costs from AWS.
+The `jmeter/docker-compose.yml` file allows for local testing of the Gru and Minion nodes without incurring costs from AWS.
 Edit the docker-compose.yml file and replicate the `links`, `environment` and `minionN` sections to increase the number of Minions to test.
 ```
 version: '2'